jupyter-ai-contrib/jupyter-scheduler-k8s/README.md

 1. Schedule notebook jobs through JupyterLab UI
 2. Files uploaded to S3 bucket for storage
 3. Kubernetes job downloads files, executes notebook in isolated pod
-4. Results uploaded back to S3, then downloaded to JupyterLab for download and are accessible through the UI
+4. Results uploaded back to S3, then downloaded to JupyterLab and accessible through the UI

 **Key features:**
 - **S3 storage** - files survive Kubernetes cluster or Jupyter Server failures.
 Supports any S3-compatible storage like AWS S3, MinIO, GCS with S3 API, and so on